PaulieScanlon/react-svg-bubble-slider/react-svg-bubble-slider/DEV_README.md

 tar -xzf gsap-bonus.tgz
 ```

-Create a directory called `gsap-bonus` in the `react/svg-bubble-slider/react-svg-bubble-slider/` and copy over the following files:
+Create a directory called `gsap-bonus` in the root of `react-svg-bubble-slider/` and copy over the following files:

 `DrawSVGPlugin.js`
 `InertiaPlugin.js`